makrai/notes/liu16-lang-indep-compos-personality-trait.md

     * LIWC-based and grammatical features
     * focus is on the prediction of trait scores on the user level
   * this paper: trait scores from a single short text
-* [our] model
+* our model
   * inspired by
     * Ling+ (2015) c2w
       * character-level LSTM
       * Topped by a softmax layer at each word
       * applied to LM, POS tagging
     * Yang+ (2016) introduced Hierarchical Attention Networks where the
-      * representation of a sentence [from] words using a bi-directional GRU
+      * representation of a sentence from words using a bi-directional GRU
-      * documents from sentences ... by another bi-directional GRU at the
+      * documents from sentences by another bi-directional GRU at the
       * Word to Sentence to Document, W2S2D
   * Character to Word to Sentence for Personality Trait, C2W2S4PT